 - A handful cherry tomatoes, pierced with a knife, or julienned bell peppers.

 - Pickled red onion or another pickle of your choice, optional (see recipe below)

 - Some salad greens for serving, optional

 To make pickled onion: Thinly slice a red onion so you have about 1 cup loosely packed, place into a thick glass jar with a lid.
-In a small pot, combine 1/2 cup vinegar (you can use white or rice vinegar), 2 tsp sugar and ¼ tsp salt (you can add more sugar if you like a sweet pickle).
+In a small pot, combine ½ cup vinegar (you can use white or rice vinegar), 2 teaspoon sugar and ¼ teaspoon salt (you can add more sugar if you like a sweet pickle).
 Bring to a boil, then pour the hot vinegar over the onion until it is completely submerged (you may need to push the onion down a bit).
 Close the lid and let it sit at room temp until cool.
 Store in the fridge.

 For the Shaking Beef: